Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 Increasing Liver strength and clearing it also has helped my structure get more erect.
 One of the most effect remedies or treatments for that, for me, has been eating a lot of raw, organically grown dandelion greens.
 My whole midsection just under the ribs has opened up and the top part of my torso, in the ribcage, just lifted up.
 Dandelion is also good for the pancreas and spleen which is why the rib cage lifted up and not just on the liver side.

 Milk Thistle and some Chinese Herbs are also very good for the spleen-pancreas as well as the liver.
-But I, personally, have never taken enough at one time to lift up the rib cage, even though I did feel the organs get more relaxed.
+But I, personally, have never taken enough at one time to lift up the rib cage, even though I did feel the organs get more relaxed and somewhat larger.

 Top Home Go to Mr. Green's Vitality Program